paterik/udacity-ios-aqoo/README.md

 ## Your Playlist Edit View

-You can configure your playlist by editing base information like title and description furthermore you can add tags to help categorize you list  and [rate you playlist](https://www.digitalmusicnews.com/2016/05/17/music-genres-three-attributes/) using three different meta values (intensity, emotivness and depth).
+You can configure your playlist by editing base information like title and description.
+Furthermore you can add tags to help categorize your list  and [rate your playlist](https://www.digitalmusicnews.com/2016/05/17/music-genres-three-attributes/) using three different meta values (intensity, emotivness and depth).

 Playlist Edit View | Playlist Rating View | Playlist Meta Edit View :-------------------------:|:-------------------------:|:-------------------------: